 Capacitor uses Capacitor types Electrolytic capacitor Ceramic capacitor Ceramic vs electrolytic Tantalum capacitor Film capacitors Silver mica capacitor Super capacitor Surface mount capacitors Specifications & parameters How to buy capacitors - hints & tips Capacitor codes & markings Conversion table

 The specifications and parameters or characteristics of a capacitor need to be known and understood before a choice is made for a capacitor in a given electronic circuit design.

 Key capacitor specifications

 Some of the key capacitor specifications and characteristics which need to be considered when selecting and buying capacitors include:

-- Capacitance value: The nominal capacitance is probably the most important capacitor specifications.
+The nominal capacitance is probably the most important capacitor specifications.
 The basic unit of capacitance is the Farad, although most capacitors have values well below a Farad - the submultiples below being the most common:

 - microfarads, µF, a millionth of a Farad, 10-6